Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 Accuracy & control

-The P365 is reliably accurate at the range, and its ergonomics make it easy to get a high grip on the pistol, lowering the bore axis and reducing the recoil.
+The P365 delivers reliable accuracy at the range.
+Its ergonomic design facilitates a high grip on the pistol, which lowers the bore axis and minimizes recoil.

-This is helpful considering the P365 weighs in at around 18 ounces, and lighter pistols generally translate into more felt recoil for the same cartridge.
+Considering the P365’s weight of around 18 ounces, it’s noteworthy since lighter pistols often result in more noticeable recoil for the same cartridge.
 The higher purchase available on the P365 will help mitigate its lighter weight.

 Flaws worth noting